-One team member is working out of the office kitchen.
-Two others occupy a retrofitted furnace room.
+One team member was working out of the office kitchen.
+Two others occupied a retrofitted furnace room.

 That’s why RPWP has decided to leave its leased offices and build its own headquarters from the ground up.
 The firm selected Shelter to design the facility.

-During planning phases, RPWP laid out business needs that included a reception area, a conference room and more than a dozen offices.
+During planning phases, RPWP laid out business needs that included a reception area, three conference rooms, a staff lounge and more than a dozen offices.
 Firm leaders also made clear: They didn’t want a stodgy, stereotypical financial-services ambiance.
 That would be off brand.

 “You’re not going to see any mahogany or anything super upscale,” says RPWP managing partner Kathryn Noe.
 “We wanted a space that was fresh and had sort of a youthful feel.
 It’s updated and modern, yet not uber-modern.
 There’s really nothing ostentatious about it.
 But it is going to be impressive.”